Covid-19: Incremental Field Service Areas of Focus

 - Is it possible to lengthen the duration of the job if only one person is assigned?

-Being flexible, fast and dynamic in all areas of Field Operations has become a necessity.
-While historically enhanced processes or system changes need to be vetted, documented, approved, tested; we are seeing system and process changes needing to be fast-tracked.
+Being flexible, fast, and dynamic in all areas of Field Operations has become a necessity.
+While historically enhanced processes or system changes need to be vetted, documented, approved and tested; we are seeing system and process changes needing to be fast-tracked.